 You can also set up a meeting with them and discuss your site.
 By doing so with more than one web developer, you will be better able to determine the best option for your needs and you’ll lower your chances of getting scammed.

 4. Work with a quality CMS that you are familiar with.

-One of the ways that web designers can scam you is by designing your website using a sophisticated CMS (content management system).
+One of the ways that low-class website builders can scam you is by designing your website using a sophisticated CMS (content management system).
 Without the knowledge of how that CMS works, you will be easy to dupe.
 It is advisable to decide on a designer that uses a standard open-source CMS like WordPress.

 Here at our company, Ozark Web Design, we have switched over to using WordPress exclusively for precisely this reason.
 Often a customer desires a site they can edit themselves.
 WordPress is the largest and most respected CMS in the world, with easy and intuitive user interfaces available.
 This way, the customer can easily find another company or freelancer to take over their site should they ever wish to do so.

 No one is completely immune to fraud, and scams have morphed into an ever-present, global pain in the butt.
 So being equipped with the right information is the first step toward protecting yourself.
 As a local business owner myself, I much prefer doing business locally as much as possible.
 Not only for the sake of the community, but I like the idea of being able to go see a person face-to-face if they try to bilk me out of money!
 Plus, if you are locally connected, you can likely help prevent others from using the local business of someone who is less than scrupulous.

 So finally, don’t compromise on the cost of getting a good website because, in most cases, “cheap” should raise a red flag.
 If you want a good website, you will need to spend a reasonable sum of money because a good site will deliver money and value to your business.
 But if you choose to go cheap and get scammed, it will cost you even more money.